kubeflow/website/content/en/docs/components/katib/experiment.md

 These are the fields in the experiment configuration spec:

-- **parameters**: The range of the hyperparameters or other parameters that you want to tune for your ML model.
+- **parameters**: The range of the hyperparameters or other parameters that you want to tune for your machine learning (ML) model.
 The parameters define the _search space_, also known as the _feasible set_ or the _solution space_.
   In this section of the spec, you define the name and the distribution (discrete or continuous) of every hyperparameter that you need to search.